daodaofr/daodaofr.github.io/index.md

 ### Updates
+- 07/2024, Two papers on 4D face reconstruction and human-object interaction are accepted by **ECCV** 2024.
-- 02/2024, Four papers on human interaction generation, face reconstruction and editing are accepted by CVPR 2024.
+- 02/2024, Four papers on human interaction generation, face reconstruction and editing are accepted by **CVPR** 2024.
-- 02/2024, One paper on human action recognition is accepted by TPAMI.
+- 02/2024, One paper on human action recognition is accepted by **TPAMI**.
 - 11/2023, 团队获得第十八届“挑战杯”数字人专项赛特等奖.
-- 09/2023, We will organize a workshop "[AI for Digital Human](https://digitalhumanworkshop.github.io/)" on AAAI 2024.
+- 09/2023, We will organize a workshop "[AI for Digital Human](https://digitalhumanworkshop.github.io/)" on **AAAI** 2024.
-- 09/2023, One paper on NeRF-based visual localization is accepted by NeurIPS 2023.
+- 09/2023, One paper on NeRF-based visual localization is accepted by **NeurIPS** 2023.
-- 07/2023, One paper on human action generation is accepted by ICCV 2023.
+- 07/2023, One paper on human action generation is accepted by **ICCV** 2023.
 - 06/2023, We win the championship of the 2023 Ego4D Challenge in the Episodic memory: PACO Zero-Shot track.
-- 04/2023, Our survey paper on digital human generation is accepted by SCIENTIA SINICA Informationis.
-- 03/2023, Three papers on 3D digital human generation/reconstruction are accepted by CVPR 2023.
+- 03/2023, Three papers on 3D digital human generation/reconstruction are accepted by **CVPR** 2023.
-- 02/2023, One paper is accepted by TIP, one paper is accepted by IJCV.
-- 09/2022, One paper is accepted by NeurIPS 2022.
-- 07/2022, One paper is accepted by IJCV.
-- 07/2022, I receive CCF-阿里巴巴创新研究计划青年科学基金.
-- 07/2022, One paper is accepted by ECCV 2022.
-- 12/2021, One paper is accepted by AAAI 2022.
-- 12/2021, I receive Huawei-MindSpore学术奖励基金.
-- 09/2021, I serve as an SPC member for AAAI22.
-- 05/2021, I join the AI Institute of Shanghai Jiao Tong University as an assistant professor.
-- 11/2020, I receive the Excellent Doctoral Dissertation Award from CSIG.

 ### Preprints